beejjorgensen/bgc/src/bgc_part_3400_threads.md

 eerily similar to [flw[POSIX threads|POSIX_Threads]], if you've ever used those.

-And if you're not, no worries.
+And if you've not, no worries.
 We'll talk it through.

 Do note, however, that I'm not intending this to be a full-blown classic multithreading how-to^[I'm more a fan of shared-nothing, myself, and my